socialcast/prefactory/README.md

 ## Copyright

-Copyright (c) 2012-2013 Myron Marston.
+Copyright (c) 2012-2014 VMware, Inc. All Rights Reserved.
 Released under the terms of the MIT license.
 See LICENSE for details.